Proto:Chrono Trigger (SNES)/Area Differences/1000 AD

 This dialogue translates to "Four hundred years have passed since the Great Demon King brought about the birth of our God, Lavos.
 Our god's awakening is close at hand......"

-The main area is where the true differences lie, however, as the prototype version of Heckran's Cave is a large maze of currents and waterfalls.
+The main area is where the true differences lie, being a large maze of currents and waterfalls at this point in development.
 The currents aren't powerful enough to hinder movement, but it's the waterfalls you need to watch out for, as once you've dropped down one you can't get back up it.
 The entrance is in the upper-left corner, while the exit is in the upper-right.
 This room is entirely devoid of monsters.

 More of those creepy eyes can be seen lurking in one of the lower tunnels.
 These ones, unlike the ones in the prison, constantly peer left and right, do not blink, and do not vanish.
 It seems the developers wanted to use this sprite for atmosphere a lot more frequently than what ended up happening.